insyri/rstrafes-mod-doc-draft/rules/gameplay-sins.md

 ### Ladder Boosting
 Abuse of using ladders to boost over the edge to instantly gain units.
 ### No title rules
-- Leaving the startzone and re-entering the startzone to gain a height advantage at the start of the map or re-entering after touching an anti cheat block.
-(Example: Tom Cruise/Vacancy)
+#### Leaving the startzone and re-entering the startzone to gain a height advantage at the start of the map or re-entering after touching an anti cheat block.
+(Example: Tom Cruise/Vacancy, Blossom Heaven)
  - As a general rule, if you have to surf on a ramp to get on top of the anti telehop it is not allowed.
 (Example: Cryogen)
  - Height advantages where one does not have to leave the startzone (E.g. Hyperspeed) are allowed.